51 Insects That Start With H

 21. Hemlock Engraver

-The Hemlock Engraver is one of the insects that start with H, which poses a threat to hemlock trees.
+The Hemlock Engraver is one of the insects that starts with H, and it poses a threat to hemlock trees.

-These beetles infest the bark of hemlocks, tunneling into the tree and causing damage that can lead to the weakening and eventual death of the tree.
+These beetles infest the bark of hemlocks, tunneling into the tree and causing damage that can weaken and eventually kill it.

-Infestations by Hemlock Engravers can result in reduced growth and vitality of hemlock trees, impacting their overall health and survival.
+Infestations by Hemlock Engravers can reduce the growth and vitality of hemlock trees, impacting their overall health and survival.

 Control measures often involve using insecticides and removing infested tree parts to mitigate the damage caused by these destructive insects.